Analysts Sights: Alamos Gold Inc (AGI)

-Alamos Gold Inc (NYSE:AGI) shares traded up 3% during most recent session.
-Wall Street analysts covering the stock are projecting that the stock will reach $9.01 within the next 52-weeks.
+Alamos Gold Inc (NYSE:AGI) shares traded down -1.08% during most recent session.
+Wall Street analysts covering the stock are projecting that the stock will reach $8.82 within the next 52-weeks.
 The mean target projections are based on 6 opinions.
 Since analyst price targets calculations are subjective, there often can be wide range of targets from various analysts.

 Outperform is an analyst recommendation which means that a stock is expected to do slightly better than the market return.
 Outperform is also known as “moderate-buy” or “over-weight” or “accumulate”.
 Whereas Underperform can also be taken in with “moderate sell” or “under-weight” or “weak-hold”.